 Since 2002, January has been celebrated as National Mentoring Month.
 Now is a great time to learn more about mentoring.
 If you are already a supporter of mentoring, it is the perfect time to share your experiences and encourage others to become a mentor.
 Everyone can get involved; here are some ideas.

 - Choose to mentor.
 Find a program near you and volunteer one to two hours a week spending time with a young person.
 A few hours a week is all it takes!

 - Thank the mentors in your life – past and present.
-Send a thank you card, give your mentor a shout-out on social media, email, call, visit or send a small gift.
+Thank Your Mentor Day is Jan.
+25, 2018.
+Use the hashtag #thankyourmentor if you choose to give thanks via social media on this special day.
+You can also send a thank-you card, email, call, visit or send a small gift.
 Letting someone know they made a difference will make them feel great, and you will feel pretty good as well.